 Next, your dentist will use a local anesthetic to numb the tooth and its surrounding tissue.
 The tooth will be filed down or built up so that the crown will fit properly and securely.
 After, the dentist will make an impression of your teeth, which will be sent to the dental lab and used to construct a custom crown.
 Your dentist will place a temporary crown over your tooth until the permanent crown is completed.

 Getting a dental crown can be a simple, easy process.
-To discuss your crown options, contact the experienced team at Main Family Dental Care or make an appointment online.
+To discuss your crown options, contact the experienced team at Main Family Dental Care or request an appointment online today.